-Two exams are scheduled, one halfway through the course and a final exam.
-Each exam will be cumulative and cover material seen in the course so far.
-Please consult the class schedule.
-If you have a conflict, let us know, and we will schedule a makeup exam.
-All exams will be closed book and will cover material from lecture, sections, the readings, homework assignments, and projects.
+Three midterm exams will be scheduled.
+Each midterm will focus on the material in projects and lectures in that third of the course.
+If you have a conflict, let us know as soon as possible, and we will schedule a makeup.
+All exams will be closed book, and will cover material from lecture, sections, the readings, and the project.
 You are likely to do poorly on the exams and in the course if you do not do your share of the work on the project.